Ashampoo/kim/README.md

 * MakerNote support is experimental and limited.
     + Can't extract preview image of ORF as offsets are burried into MakerNote.
   + Can't identify lens info of NEF, ARW, RW2 & ORF because this is constructed from MakerNote fields.
+  + Missing image size for RW2 as this is also burried in MakerNotes.

 ### Regarding HEIC & AVIF metadata